Part 3 & 4 of this 4 part series for beginners to acrylic painting

 The final part of this 4 part series – Beginners Acrylic Still life Course

 This is the final stage of the painting.
 I now add some pure titanium white for the highlight, just one quick mark.
-Be careful not to try and get too fussy with your highlights when you are first beginning painting, one quick mark will look more effective.
+Be careful not to try and get too fussy with your highlights when you are first painting; one quick mark will look more effective.

 I can then use a muted green mixed with Burnt umber and yellow to add a depth to the tip of the stalk.
-I then mix an orange with the Cadmium red light and cadmium yellow light and add a subtle glaze to the top of the cherry.
+I then mix an orange with the Cadmium red light and cadmium yellow light and add a subtle glaze to the cherry’s top.

 I then mix a thin glaze using the same green to add a green hue to the shadow of the cherry, by doing this it acts as it’s complementary colour to make the red of the cherry, look redder.